Warm me, Warm me, Wrap me

 One last tip: If you look into Claymore through some other channels first and decide to buy the volumes to support the creator, I highly recommend VIZ Media’s box set if you have access to it.
 It comes at a heavily discounted price compared to buying single volumes, which makes the purchase worth it even if you have to import the set (that’s what I did).
 The box set also comes with an exclusive booklet that contains inner cover art not previously printed by VIZ Media.

 This shrine was created in August 2015 and revamped in January 2017.
+A documentation of its creation process can be found at Song Cradle, the network’s repository.

 Awakening was made as part of BAB’s Metamorphosis Challenge.
 I chose to write about Claymore due to the warriors’ hybrid nature, a central element in a narrative dominated by women, an element that takes away a significant part of their identity and denies them certain experiences while making them who they are, and that is also the reason they form connections the way they do.
 Claymore is such a positive series particularly when it comes to the writing of fictional women, and I wish it were more popular — on its own, but also as a shounen manga (considering how way shounen manga are usually written), especially with series that take place in a similar world with a similar mood (such as Attack on Titan) on the rise.